-Commentary: This provision seeks to ban certain officers from performing functions in relation to any regulated activity, that is to say, an activity that is regulated under the Act.
+Commentary: The provision would empower the Authority to ban certain officers from performing functions in relation to any regulated activity, that is to say, an activity that is regulated under the Act.
 This includes functions in relation to an exempt person.

-As this provision is replicated in the other Acts, a particular conduct could give rise to simultaneously banning a person from performing functions in relation to undertakings conducting business in other sectors of the financial services industry.
+As this provision is replicated in the other Acts, a particular conduct could give rise to simultaneously banning a person from performing functions in relation to investment businesses conducting business in other sectors of the financial services industry.
 Guidance under this Act would inform affected persons of Authority policy in relation to the amendment or lifting of the ban.
 The prohibition order will not on the face of it have any qualifications or conditions.
-Undertakings need not be put on an inquiry as to whether the prohibited person has or has not satisfied any conditions, etc. All they need to know is whether a person is banned from performing a particular function.
+Investment providers need not be put on an inquiry as to whether the prohibited person has or has not satisfied any conditions, etc. All they need to know is whether a person is banned from performing a particular function.